Whole30 + Keto Rosemary Almond Crusted Chicken

 - In a food processor, chop the almonds and rosemary until they resemble course crumbs.
 Set aside.

-- Heat a medium size skillet over medium heat.
-Melt the butter, then cook the shallot until it begins to soften, about 3 minutes.
-Add the rosemary almond mixture, panko bread crumbs, and salt.
+- Heat a cast iron skillet over medium heat.
+Add the ghee, then cook the shallot until it begins to soften, about 3 minutes.
+Add the rosemary almond mixture, pork panko, and salt.
 Cook, stirring frequently, until golden brown.
 About 5-10 minutes.
 Remove from heat and transfer to a plate.

 - Bake the chicken in the oven until the internal temperature is 165 degrees, about 25 minutes.
 Serve warm.

 This post contains affiliate links, thanks for the love!

 21 Comments on “Whole30 + Keto Rosemary Almond Crusted Chicken”

 I have a family member with an wheat and almond allergy.
 Can you substitute with cashew and rice flour or tapioca flour?

 Great question!
 I haven’t tried it, but rice flour should work.
 I’ve actually never done any experimenting with rice flour since it isn’t keto-friendly.
 I know for sure pork rind panko would be a great swap out for almond flour!

 Cashews would work!
 Or pecans or pistachios would be a great swap out also.